Last updated: May 31st, 2023

 Tents for winter – sometimes called 4-season tents or all-season tents – come in different shapes and sizes.
 Some have a single wall, while others are double-walled.

-Although some of these cold-weather tents feature extra insulation, the bulk of the job of keeping you warm will fall to your sleeping bag and sleeping pad.
+Although some of these cold-weather tents feature extra insulation, the bulk of the job of keeping you warm will fall on your sleeping bag and sleeping pad.

 With that said, 4-season tents differ from average 3-season camping tents because many of them can withstand a load of snow, stay watertight, and stay upright in high winds.